voidrender/archived-octopress-blog/source/_posts/2013-07-11-octopress-themes-opening-links-in-a-new-window.markdown

 ---
 layout: post
-title: "Octopress Themes:<br>Opening Links in a New Window"
+title: "Octopress Themes: Opening Links in a New Window"
 date: 2013-07-11 14:00
 comments: true
 categories: